Decouple Searching from Training: Scaling Data Mixing via Model Merging for Large Language Model Pre-training: Experimental Results

 \subsection{Ablation Study}

-To identify the properties essential for effective DeMix, we conduct ablation studies by varying the merging strategies and the proportion of general data in the candidate dataset.
-For each configuration, we report the mean macro-average $\rho$ and capability recovery rate across 96 different mixture ratios.
-These experiments involve component models trained on 30B, 40B, and 50B tokens.
+We conduct ablation and validation studies to identify the key factors that affect DeMix and to examine its robustness across settings.
+We first ablate the merging strategies and the proportion of general data in the candidate datasets.
+For these experiments, we report the mean macro-average $\rho$ and capability recovery rate across 96 different mixture ratios, using component models trained on 30B, 40B, and 50B tokens.
+We further evaluate the optimized mixture ratios on Qwen3-8B and study a finer-grained partition of the training data, aiming to test whether DeMix transfers to larger-scale models and remains reliable under different partition granularities.